theHdd4/TrinityFastAPIDjangoReact/README.md

 2. Copy `TrinityFrontend/.env.example` to `TrinityFrontend/.env`.
    Ensure `DEBUG=true` in the Django `.env` file so error messages appear if tenant creation fails.
+   The frontend `.env` includes `VITE_SUBSCRIPTIONS_API` which should point to the Django subscription endpoints.

 Docker and Node.js must be installed locally.
 The Python dependencies listed in `TrinityBackendDjango/requirements.txt` (including pandas, motor and